DeepVARwT: Deep Learning for a VAR Model with Trend: Introduction

 A simple approach to detrending a time series is to difference it until it appears to be stationary.
 This is effective when the trend is a low order polynomial.
-However, the trend itself may be of interest, and modeling it together with the dependence structure can be preferable.
-The former can be estimated by smoothing the data, using methods such as Kernel Smoothing \citep{wand1994kernel}, Locally Weighted Scatterplot Smoothing (Lowess), or Smoothing Splines, to name just a few.
-The series after removing the trend in each component can then be analyzed by fitting a VAR model.
-Inference on model parameters will have to ignore errors in estimating the trend in this semi-parametric approach.
+However, the trend itself may be of interest, which can be estimated by smoothing the data {as if the errors are i.i.d.}, using methods such as Kernel Smoothing \citep{wand1994kernel}, Locally Weighted Scatterplot Smoothing (Lowess), or Smoothing Splines, to name just a few.
+The series after removing the trend in each component can then be analysed by fitting a stationary model.
+Inference on model parameters will have to ignore errors in estimating the trend in this semi-parametric approach in two stages. {It will be better to estimate the trend and dependence parameters at the same time and properly by the maximum likelihood principle{, which we do in this paper.}}

-The VAR model can be extended to include exogenous variables ${\mathbf x}_t$ that are deterministic functions of time $t$.
-For example, ${\mathbf x}_t=(1, t, t^2)'$, and model (1) becomes